danielpeterson1/msBalance/README.md

     5. If there are files that need to be added to the remote, they can be placed in this folder or dragged / dropped into the GitHub interface.
-3. Edit vignettes/msBalance.Rmd and R files in R/.
+3. Edit msBalance.Rmd and R files in R/.
 4. Stage changed files, commit, and push changes with the git panel.

 ### Navigating a mixture of Matlab and R code